Remembering the Starr Report As We Await the Mueller Report

-The upcoming release of the Mueller Report is bringing back memories of another famous presidential investigation connected to bad behavior and impeachment speculation: the Ken Starr Report of 1998, involving William Jefferson Clinton.
+The upcoming release of the full (if redacted) Mueller report is bringing back memories of another famous presidential investigation connected to bad behavior and impeachment speculation: the Ken Starr Report of 1998, involving William Jefferson Clinton.

 You think people have obsessed about Robert Mueller and what his findings might suggest about Donald Trump?
 It’s nothing compared to the furor unleashed just over 20 years ago when the book-length Starr Report went public (after a hasty vote in Congress to release it).
 T.A.
 Frank recently remembered the moment: